 Do you remember what happened when touchscreen phones came into being?
 Most websites turned responsive and introduced intuitive scrolling to facilitate mobile log ins.
 Very similarly, the inclusion of voice interactions in the main stream media ensures a revolution of customer-website relationship that is long overdue.

 Very soon, customers should be able to talk to their “products” and be understood as well.
 Screen based interactions won’t be the limit anymore.
 People will be able to “talk” to their products on websites.
-The new voice interactive tools are keys that can unlock a huge user-centred innovation for the near future.
+The new voice interactive tools are keys that can unlock a huge user-centered innovation for the near future.

 Personalization of Ultimate Tech: